 |Summary: This blog acquaints you with RAID servers, causes for their failure, raid data loss prevention tips, as well as RAID data recovery service in case data is lost despite taking precautionary measures.

 ‘Redundant Array of Independent Disks’, commonly and popularly known as RAID servers.
-Raid Server are a data storage systems used in businesses and enterprises and used to store a significant amount of data in more than one hard drive.
-Depending on the number of hard drives and redundancy provided by the technology used, further categorisation of the RAID servers into levels such as RAID 0, 1, 2, 3, 4, 5, etc. The purpose is to have multiple and redundant drives are to avoid data loss if any drive fails.
+Raid servers are data storage systems used in businesses and enterprises and used to store a significant amount of data in more than one hard drive.
+Depending on the number of hard drives and redundancy provided by the technology used, further categorization of the RAID servers into levels such as RAID 0, 1, 2, 3, 4, 5, etc. The purpose is to have multiple and redundant drives are to avoid data loss if any drive fails.
 If one drive fails, then we can access data from the rest.
-This results in increased storage capacity, data availability, and reliability, all these contributing to improved performance.
+This results in increased storage capacity, data availability, and reliability, all of which contribute to improved performance.

 Well!
 There can be several approaches to redundancy such as power, storage, network, server, data backup and replication, load balancing, disaster recovery, site redundancy, etc. Nonetheless, RAID is all about withstanding drive failure without losing access to data.
 This is because if a drive without RAID fails.
 You have lost your data forever except in cases wherein you have a backup created in external drives.
 However, RAID servers can fail which may lead to data loss.
 Know the possible RAID Data Loss Causes and Prevention Tips in the section below:

 Causes for RAID Failure & Data Loss Situations

 Here are the Most Common Causes of RAID Failure and Data Loss